kno/devCrew/README.md

    As soon as a run finishes (or is skipped) the corresponding directory is updated with the execution status (`planned`, `executed`, `skipped`, `dry-run`, `cancelled`, or `error`) and a `result.json`/`result.txt` file so every piece of data is captured the moment it becomes available.
+If a run fails unexpectedly the CLI now dumps the YAML plan to the error log (and points to the saved bundle) to simplify post-mortem analysis.

 ## Extending